hgrandy94/biom5202-project/README.md

 ##### Example: Running Image Processing, Model Training, and Evaluation

+The two steps below were run locally on a computer with only CPU resources.

+1. Update the pipeline function in pipeline.py to include only the desired image processing steps.
+For example, if you wished to run a pipeline iteration to test the performance of a median filter with kernel=3, uncomment the line: img = apply_median_filter(img, kernel_size=3)
+Multiple image processing steps can be added within this function, if desired.
+This script imports functions from the preprocessing_functions.py script.

+2. Execute the data_loading.py script.
+This will ensure every image slice runs through the image processing pipeline and is stored in an output directory with the exact same file structure as the original MRNet dataset.
+Note that this script also returns the total image processing time (one of our evaluation metrics).

+3. Manually copy the output directory with the processed images to the GPU server.
+Both were Windows machines so the files were simply copy and pasted using the file explorer.

+The following steps were executed on a GPU server.

+4. Run the Triple MRNet train.py script.
+The data directory where the newly processed images are saved must be passed as input.
+An output folder to store the models and model parameters must also be specified.
+The best model will appear as the first item in the output folder, and the performance metrics are printed to the output at the end of each epoch.

+Example command:

+python .\src\train.py --datadir "C:\MRNet-v1.0" --rundir "output_file_path" --task "acl" --gpu

+*Note that the datadir and rundir parameters were modified as required for each pipeline iteration.
+Specifically, the datadir indicated where the processed images were saved and the rundir was updated for each iteration so as to not overwrite model files.
+The GPU argument at the end of the command ensures the train.py script knows to leverage the available GPU compute.

+5. Identify the best epoch and the resulting model, and run the Triple MRNet evaluate.py script.
+The data directory where the processed images are saved and the path to the model must be passed as input.
+The train.py script saved the best performing model in terms of AUC as the first item in the output directory (rundir above) so it was straightforward to determine.
+The results were also printed to the terminal output and could be verified by reviewing the outputs after each epoch.

+Example command:

+python .\src\evaluate.py --datadir "input_data_directory" --model_path "path_to_best_model" --split "valid" --diagnosis acl --gpu

+*Note that the datadir and model_path parameters were modified as required for each pipeline iteration.
+The datadir was updated to specify the location of the processed images (same directory as in step 4) and the model_path was updated to be the best performing model in terms of AUC, as determined in step 4.
+The split argument ensures the validation data is used for evaluation.
+The diagnosis parameter allowed us to focus only on the ACL classification (as the original Triple MRNet also supports abnormal and meniscus injury classifications).
+The GPU argument at the end of the command ensures the train.py script knows to leverage the available GPU compute.

+In addition to printing the evaluation results to the terminal output, this script saved the results to a csv.
+Evaluation results csvs were combined into a single csv to facilitate comparison between each image processing pipeline run.

 ##### Example: Running Image Segmentation, Model Training, and Evaluation

+1. Create positive and negative labels for the images using the label.py script, described below.
+That is, manually label a random set of knee MRI slices to create positive labels, i.e. clicking on

 ##### Image Processing Scripts